Charles Yale Knight: History

-Around 1907, he signed a deal with the Chairman of Daimler Motor Company for the right to use his Silent-Knight engine technology in their cars.
+Knight thought otherwise, and saw his engines as superior theoretically, but also practically, which had others named him "Just a freak".
+Around 1907, he signed a deal with the Chairman of Daimler Motor Company, the oldest manufacturer in Great Britain, for the right to use his Silent-Knight engine technology in their cars.
+He also lobbied successfully Congress against Senator Mark Hanna.

 A deal was done with Percy Martin, managing director of the Birmingham Small Arms Company.
 In 1908, Charles obtained a deal with Minerva motors, where they would use his technology for their entire fleet.
-These cars would later be bought by members of the Royal families of Europe as well as by Henry Ford.
+When they were presenting the cars in New York, with the latest Yale engines, they sold models to the King of Norway, Sweden, and Belgium, and another two to Henry Ford.
 The company would later be sold to German car and arms manufacturer, Rheinmetall.
-In 1910, Panhard automobile, one of the very first car manufacturer, started using the sleeve valve system.
+In 1910, Panhard automobile, one of the first car manufacturers, started using the sleeve valve system.

 In 1911, the Stearns-Knight company became the first American car manufacturer using the technology, and would later be sold to John Willys, US Ambassador and owner of the Duesenberg company, as well as employer of Walter Chrysler.
 Willys Company would launch and sell the Willys-Knight automobile and would end up becoming the second largest car manufacturer in the United States, following the Ford motor company of Henry Ford.
 The company would later merge with Kaiser Jeep, a World War II military jeep manufacturer.
 Later on, after racing the Vanderbilt Cup, the Atlas company would also change their engines for the Knight technology, and become the Atlas-Knight company.

 Also, following the end of World War I, Gabriel Voisin, an airplane manufacturer and owner of Aeroplanes Voisin, would switch his activity to car manufacturing and found the Avions Voisin company using Charles Yale Knight engines as well.
+His sleeve valve motor was shown at Fort Wayne in 1917, by invitation of the Fort Wayne Automobile Trade Association in Indiana.